 The following is an example for a Cruise Ship Line featuring river cruises in the New York City area.
 The business wanted to feature “Wedding Cruises” as their promotional link.

 In the example above for the CitySearch directory, you’ll note that the business listing has the promotional link prominently featured under the company name.
 The link is specific to the content associated with the verbiage, and the resulting page is what is displayed.

 When this link is propagated throughout all your business citations, the result should be an increase in traffic to the page and an increase in rankings for the associated search terms and categories.

 Timing is essential with this link.
 Most providers will indicate that changes take up to 72 hours.
 Keep this in mind when creating the link ahead of a dated special and remember to remove it sometime prior to the ending of the special or event to allow the directories time to update.

 By making small changes, there are many more ways to enhance your local presence through the Google My Business listing and through your directory citation providers.
+You can also edit the copy to highlight specific aspects of your business that best appeal to your audience and improve conversion rates through CRO.
 The above examples are just a couple.
 Be patient with your expectations for results, as providers take time to scour and update information and Google takes time to evaluate all of the data from those providers.